-- 73% of organizations have already invested or plan to invest in big data by 2016
+- 73% of organizations have already invested or plan to invest in big data.

 - And one of my favorite facts: At the moment, less than 0.5% of all data is ever analyzed and used, just imagine the potential here.

-Big data is making a big impact across a number of industries.
+Big data has made a big impact across a number of industries.
 Big data is rattling the world of talent acquisition to its very core.
 As this Mashable article reveals, it is the golden moment for HR and recruiters.

 Deciphering Big Data